-In addition to participating in the basin-wide drought planning exercise, Lower Republican NRD is interested in pursuing a plan to reserve flood water for irrigation use within existing structures, which would be beneficial for water supplies during drought periods.
+The Lower Republican NRD participated in the drought planning exercise with NeDNR and the other Republican basin NRDs.
+Additionally, the Lower Republican NRD believes that reserving flood water for irrigation use within existing structures would be beneficial for water supplies during drought periods.
 Many reservoirs in the USACE Kansas City District have lake management plans that allow additional water to be held back above conservation pools.
 Additionally, regulatory changes that allow for the modification or change in a reservoir operating plan allowing flood water retention above current levels would conserve water for future use.